 - ¼ cup maple syrup or other sweetener

 - ¼ teaspoon vanilla extract

 - 2 tablespoons gluten-free rolled or quick oats (optional)

-- Combine all ingredients but the chocolate chips in a food processor or blender and pulse until smooth.
+- Combine all ingredients but the sprinkles in a food processor or blender and pulse until smooth.

 Store this covered in the fridge for 3-4 days…if it will last you that long!